 Seminars in Neuroscience

 On a weekly basis each semester, neuroscientists visit our campus primarily through participation in the Seminars in Neuroscience Series, hosted by the WVU Department of Neuroscience.
 Visiting neuroscientists hosted through other departmental series are listed in the weekly preview of our events.
-These seminars are generally held on the 1st, 2nd, and 3rd Mondays of every month in room 301 BMRC.
+These seminars are generally held on Mondays at 12:00 PM in room 301 BMRC.

 Pints & Projects